-Women's Euros 2017: Scotland striker Jane Ross inspires Glasgow girls
+Scotland striker Jane Ross inspires Glasgow girls

 - From the section Get Inspired

-Scotland centre-forward Jane Ross took a girls' training session at Port Glasgow before heading to the Women's Euros with the national team.
+Scotland striker Jane Ross, who scored the winning goal that earned the national team a place in the World Cup for the first time, joined a girls' training session at Port Glasgow in 2017.

-The event was organised by the Morton Community Trust and is part of a scheme for players in the national team to visit 28 football centres across the six Scottish Football Association regions and encourage more girls to play the game.
+The event was part of a scheme for players in the national team to visit 28 football centres across the six Scottish Football Association regions and encourage more girls to play the game.

 You can find out about sessions near you, here.

-And if you want to learn more about getting into football across the UK, check out our Get Inspired guide.
+And to learn more about getting into football across the UK, check out our Get Inspired guide.